-- The Scheme bank account balance is reviewed each month.
+- ► The Scheme bank account balance is reviewed each month.
 The target balance of the account is no less than £10,000 at any given time.
 If the account balance is below that figure, a disinvestment from the Transact portfolio may be made.
 Argyle provides advice on which assets to disinvest and arranges for these to be processed online on receipt of Trustee authorisation.
 All disinvestments from the Transact portfolio are paid to the Trustee bank account. - Pensioner payments are made on the first day of each month (or on the last business day prior to the first). - Employer Contributions are due to be paid no later than the nineteenth day of the following month in accordance with the Schedule of Contributions.
-However, during the year, contributions in respect of some months were paid later than that date, as noted in the Report and Financial Statements for the year ended 5 April 2023.
-The Schedule of Contributions is agreed by the Employer and the Trustee every three years based on the results of the triennial actuarial valuation. - ▶ Broadstone is authorised to manage all transactions on the Trustee's behalf to and from the Scheme bank account. - The policy also sets out other events which can occur and which may require further cash flow management, namely normal retirement, early retirement, transfer values and deaths of members.
+The Schedule of Contributions is agreed by the Employer and the Trustee every three years based on the results of the triennial actuarial valuation. - Broadstone is authorised to manage all transactions on the Trustee's behalf to and from the Scheme bank account. - The policy also sets out other events which can occur and which may require further cash flow management, namely normal retirement, early retirement, transfer values and deaths of members.